 Overall width: 22″

-Nuna provides 1-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Nuna provides a 1-year warranty from the original date of purchase and you have to be the original owner.

 It’s available in five colors with black frame.